WordPress 3.1 Released

 [Updated] Ligattleaks is back online offline online offline, for good it seems.
 Another security firm (HBGary) hacked and exposed for investigating Anonymous.

 [Update 15/2/2011] CBS Atlanta had a news segment about LIGATT and Gregory Evans entitled “Hacker or Hoax”.
-LIGATT responds to CBS Atlanta.
+LIGATT responds to CBS Atlanta (link removed as his site was found to be distributing malware).
 This post debunks LIGATT’s response.

 When one thinks of frauds in the infosec community, most people are When one thinks of frauds in the infosec community, most people are quick to point to Gregory D Evans of LIGATT Security.quick to point to Gregory D Evans of LIGATT Security.